 (funded by the Deutsche Forschungsgemeinschaft)

-Apart from articles in peer-reviews journals, monographs and contributions to edited volumes, I share my research and considerations in media articles and appearances.
+Apart from articles in peer-reviews journals, monographs and contributions to edited volumes, I share the insights of my research in media articles and public appearances.